Prairie Genealogy

 • GenProof 43—Mastering Genealogical Proof (2015)

-• Vanderbilt University—Doctor of Philosophy, religion
+• Vanderbilt University—Doctor of Philosophy, ethics

 Professional & Lineage Society Memberships:

-• Board for Certification of Genealogists (trustee)
+• Board for Certification of Genealogists (trustee & secretary)

 • Association of Professional Genealogists